-GlobeMed at UW partners with WDA in Cambodia to support the human right to health by working to provide clean water for communities.
+GlobeMed at UW partners with MINDS Foundation to support the human right to health by providing mental health care to rural India.

 Who We Are // GlobeMed at the University of Washington

-Founded in 2011, GlobeMed at the University of Washington partnered with the Women's Development Association in Phnom Penh, Cambodia.
+Founded in 2011, GlobeMed at the University of Washington is partnered with MINDS Foundation in Vadodara, India.
 Together, they work to share knowledge in collaborative communities, to expand mental health care access in rural India.

 Join the Conversation